ddev/ddev-drupal-solr/README.md

 ## Explanation

-This is the classic Drupal solr:8 recipe used for a long time by Drupal users and compatible with search_api_solr.
+This is the classic Drupal `solr:8` image recipe used for a long time by Drupal users and compatible with `search_api_solr`.

 * It installs a [`.ddev/docker-compose.solr.yaml`](docker-compose.solr.yaml) using the solr:8 docker image.
 * A standard Drupal 9+ solr configuration is included in [.ddev/solr/conf](solr/conf).
-* A [.ddev/docker-entrypoint-initdb.d/solr-configupdate.sh](solr/docker-entrypoint-initdb.d/solr-configupdate.sh) is included and mounted into the solr container so that you can change solr config in .ddev/solr/conf with just a `ddev restart`.
+* A [.ddev/docker-entrypoint-initdb.d/solr-configupdate.sh](solr/docker-entrypoint-initdb.d/solr-configupdate.sh) is included and mounted into the Solr container so that you can change Solr config in `.ddev/solr/conf` with just a `ddev restart`.

 ## Interacting with Apache Solr